compmem/smile/docs/how_to_smile.rst

 lines are *exp = Experiment()* and *exp.run()* respectively.

 *exp = Experiment()* initializes your instance of an Experiment.
 All calls to a state must take place after this line in your code!
-Once this line is ran, **BT** starts.  **BT**, or Experimental Build Time, is the section of your code that sets up how your experiment will run.
+Once this line is run, **BT** starts.  **BT**, or Experimental Build Time, is the section of your code that sets up how your experiment will run.

 .. note::

-    Any functions called in **BT** will not be run during **RT** unless ran through the proper channel.
+    Any functions called in **BT** will not be run during **RT** unless run through the proper channel.
 See *Calling functions in RT*.

 During Experimental Build Time, you are setting up all of the states in your